Tags:

 As she [ . . . ] in my eyes and [ . . . ]

-For her lips were the of the roses that grew down the river, all and wild
+For her lips were the colour of the grew down the river, all and wild

 When he came on my door and entered the room

-He be my man, and with a careful hand, he up the tears that down my face
+He would be my first man, and a careful hand, he up the tears that went down my face

 On the second day I her a flower

-I said, 'Do you where the wild roses grow so sweet and and free?'
+I said, 'Do you where the wild roses grow so sweet and scarlet and free?'

 On the second day he smiled with a single rose